rgknp/AIDayLabs/lab03.3_manage_conda_envs_in_aml/0_README.md

 To deactivate an environment simply type `deactivate` (or `source deactivate` if using `bash`).
 Note that an environment is only active for the open Command Prompt session and will be deactivated if we close the session.
 We can also permanently remove this environment using `conda env remove -n project_environment`.
 Deactivate and remove the Conda environment.

 So far we manually created and activated Conda environments.
-This is useful in order to see some of what happens behind the scene when we run an experiment in Workbench.
-However, in practice the above steps are built-in and automatically handled by Workbench itself.
+This is useful in order to see some of what happens behind the scene when we run an experiment in AML.
+However, in practice the above steps are built-in and automatically handled by AML itself.

 Return to Code and create a new script and call it `my_script.py` then paste in the following into it: